ChiLiubio/microeco/README.md

 ### Files from other tools to microtable object
 Previous descriptions on how to construct microtable object from QIIME, QIIME2 and phyloseq have been moved to the package file2meco (https://github.com/ChiLiubio/file2meco)
 The package file2meco is designed to transform files from other tools/platforms into microtable object.

-### sample_table in microtable
-The rownames of sample_table are used for selecting samples/groups in all the related operations in the package.
-Before you create microtable object, make sure that the rownames of sample_table are the sample names.

 ## Contributing